senli1073/SeisT/README.md

     --batch-size 500
   ```

-  If you are training with multiple GPUs, please use `torchrun` to start training:
+  To start training with multiple GPUs, please use `torchrun` to start training:
   ```Shell
   torchrun \
     --nnodes 1 \